Brittany Ferries: Service changes

-In late 2009, the new Poole–Santander freight-only service was deemed a success and the frequency was doubled: there would now be two services a week operated by Cotentin.
+In late 2009, the new Poole–Santander freight-only service was deemed a success, and the frequency was doubled: there would now be two services a week operated by Cotentin.
 In November 2009, Armorique was laid up for the rest of the winter season.
 Major changes were announced in December 2009.
-Barfleur was withdrawn from service at the end of January 2010 after nearly 18 years service on the Poole–Cherbourg route.
+Barfleur was withdrawn from service at the end of January 2010 after nearly 18 years of service on the Poole–Cherbourg route.
 The service was temporarily served by Armorique, which came back to service earlier than originally planned.
 The Poole–Santander service reverted to one sailing a week with Cotentin covering freight on the Poole–Cherbourg service in the absence of Barfleur.
 Condor Vitesse continued to operate one round sailing a day in the summer months between the two ports.
-Cap Finistère ran between Portsmouth and Santander twice a week and also operated three round trips a week between Portsmouth and Cherbourg.
+Cap Finistère ran between Portsmouth and Santander twice a week and also operated three round-trip a week between Portsmouth and Cherbourg.
 In September 2010, Brittany Ferries announced plans to serve the Portsmouth–Bilbao route recently abandoned by P&O Ferries.
 The route started on 27 March 2011.

+Strike action

 On 21 September 2012, Brittany Ferries cancelled sailings indefinitely following two days of wildcat strikes caused by crew members who were unhappy with changes in working terms and conditions.
 Meetings took place between management and unions to negotiate the management proposals.
 A vote was taken on 30 September by union members to decide if the management proposals would be accepted.
-The crew members accepted the proposal and services resumed on 2 October after 12 days without services.
+The crew members accepted the proposal, and services resumed on 2 October after 12 days without services.
 During this period, Brittany Ferries made special arrangements with P&O Ferries and MyFerryLink to accept tickets on the Dover–Calais route.
 Unused tickets were refunded.
-Services were not affected on the Poole–Cherbourg route which was being operated by Condor Ferries.
+Condor Ferries operated extra sailings on behalf of Brittany Ferries.